lexpaval/LxMultiTool/README.md

  - Properly handle fastboot and adb output text for more user friendliness
  - Add more Code Comments
- - Add context menus for refresh and detele files in some menus
  - Add messages when you want to save files with a name that already exists
  - Add APK Install functionality